tumelo-maja/pizza_order_cli/README.md

 ## Technologies

 - **Python** - The application was developed using Python as the main language.
-    - Packages used in the app include: gspread, google-auth, collections, datetime, pandas, os and two custom modules (pizza_meals and menu_items)
+    - Packages used in the app include: gspread, google-auth, collections, datetime, pandas, os, re, pytz and two custom modules (pizza_meals and menu_items)
 - **Google Sheets** - Orders records were stored on google sheets and an API with secure credentials was used access and modify the worksheet.